Jon Busch: San Jose Earthquakes (2010–2014)

 Shortly after being waived, Busch was signed by San Jose Earthquakes.
 In 2014, Busch recorded a league best and franchise record 138 saves in a season, besting Joe Cannon's mark set in 2000.

 Chicago Fire (2015)

 Busch returned to Chicago for his second stint with the club in January 2015.
 At the end of the season his contract option was declined.

 Indy Eleven (2016–2017)

 In January 2016, Busch signed as a free agent with the NASL club Indy Eleven.
 He will also serve as the club's Director of Goalkeeping, with duties to include first team coaching and scouting, serving as a guest coach with the Indy Eleven NPSL squad and assisting with the Indy Eleven Summer Soccer Clinic series.

 Retirement

-In May 2018, Busch made one last transfer move back to his first MLS club, Columbus Crew SC.
-He and the club had agreed a one-day contract so he could officially retire as a player of Crew SC, the club which he called home in his retirement letter.
+In May 2018, Busch and the Columbus Crew agreed on a one-day contract so he could officially retire as a player of the Crew, the club which he called home in his retirement letter.